ilan-anodot/anodotcost_api_docs_slate/source/includes/_Channels.md

-opsgenie | Create an OpsGenie alert msteams | Post the alert as an MS Teams message on an MS Teams channel tamtam | Send the alert as a TamTam message
+opsgenie | Create an OpsGenie alert msteams | Post the alert as an MS Teams message on an MS Teams channel tamtam | Send the alert as a TamTam message slackapp | Use Anodot's Slack App to handle the alerts mattermost | Create a mattermost message sns | Send alerts as AWS sns messages telegram | Send alerts as telegram messages